Website updated 11 May 2021

 Stage 3: Delphi procedure

-The results of both surveys have informed and provided core material for the third stage, an online survey Delphi procedure.
-We have invited people with an interest and expertise in the field of sport and exercise-related injury prevention, to participate in the Delphi survey.
-Participants include Cochrane stakeholders, researchers and clinicians.
+We invited people with an interest and expertise in the field of sport and exercise-related injury prevention, to participate in an online Delphi survey.
+Participants included Cochrane stakeholders, researchers and clinicians.

 Round 1 (undertaken January 2021)

 Participants were asked to identify three questions relating to the prevention of upper and lower limb injuries in adults (16 years and over), that they would like answered in future Cochrane reviews.

 In this first round, 28 participants from 12 different countries accepted the invitation; 26 surveys were received (25 fully-completed and 1 partially-completed).

 Round 2 (undertaken March 2021)

 Participants looked at an anonymised summary of the question topics identified by Round 1, to help prioritise the identified questions.
 Twenty-three particpants completed this round.
 A total of 11 research questions passed our consensus thresholds for moving forwards to round 3.

 Round 3 (undertaken April 2021)

 Participants were asked to take part in a decision process in order to arrive at the final agreement of topic prioritisation.
 This involved re-grading the 11 research questions that passed the consensus-in threshold.
 Twenty particpants completed this third round.